oracle-livelabs/adb/2026-recall-agent/product-recall-assistant/react-recall-command-center/react-recall-command-center.md

-# Lab 8: Turn Evidence into Coordinated Action: Deploy the Role-Aware React Recall Command Center
+# Lab 8: Run Secure Returns from One React Application

 ## Introduction

-Kevin now sees the end result he asked for: one returns-response application that brings evidence and action together without asking business users to understand JSON, spatial indexes, graph paths, vectors, agent tools, or security grants.
-He wants to ask a question, review the authorized scope, and decide the next action.
+Kevin now sees the application he asked for: one place for the returns team to review the B-482 scope, ask questions, and decide what to do next.
+Business users do not need to understand JSON, Spatial indexes, graph paths, vectors, agent tools, or security grants.

-David's final design joins the earlier components without weakening their boundaries.
+David combines the earlier database components without weakening their limits.
 The signed-in database user drives Deep Data Security filtering.
-The application receives product JSON, vector-ranked complaints, spatial impact, and graph evidence already limited to that identity.
-A definer-rights bridge can call the agent only after the authorized document is assembled.
+The application receives product JSON, similar complaints, location impact, and graph results already limited to that user.
+An owner-side bridge calls the assistant only after the authorized document is built.

-Tim prepares the React/Node database bridge, configures the application, and verifies the three roles.
-He shows how the command center requests product context, secured stores, graph paths, vector evidence, and agent answers through approved packages.
-The implementation stays technical, but Kevin's outcome stays clear: one dependable returns workflow rather than eight disconnected demonstrations.
+Tim prepares the React and Node database bridge, configures the application, and verifies the three roles.
+The application requests product details, authorized stores, graph paths, similar complaints, and assistant answers through approved packages.
+Kevin gets one returns workflow rather than eight disconnected demonstrations.

-By the end of the lab, Kevin can compare the Store 101, Northeast, and recall-lead views in one command center.
-Each person receives a different authorized answer to the same B-482 question, grounded in JSON, Vector, Spatial, Graph, and governed agent evidence.
+By the end of the lab, Kevin can compare the Store 101, Northeast, and recall-lead views in one application.
+Each person receives a different authorized answer to the same B-482 question, based on JSON, Vector Search, Spatial, SQL Property Graph, and Select AI Agent results.

 Estimated Time: 22 minutes